smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 Craft a shell script template
 -----------------------------
-Make a copy of your test-sort.sh script, so you can refer back to it later.
+Create sort.template using your test-sort.sh script as the starting point.

 ```sh
 cp test-sort.sh sort.template